kvas7andy/kdd_project_2018/README.md

 #### Structure

-├── datasets              contains files for ImageNet, DogVsCat datasets

-│   ├── c_x_A_B           stores calculated features from layers VGG, AlexNet models (from pretrained models)
+├── datasets              Contains files for ImageNet, DogVsCat datasets (source files as well as images and .txt contents) │   ├── c_x_A_B           Stores calculated features from layers VGG, AlexNet models (from pretrained models)

 │   │   ├── alex